WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 // ############################################################
 // Change incapable to capable.
 // Normally we try to deploy stuff that works on ES5-ish browsers.
-// That means normally IE11+, but sometimes even down to IE9.
+// That means normally IE11+, but demands for archaic stuff occurs.
 // As example this CTM will inform us via CSS state machine that we are IE10+. if ('visibilityState' in document) {
   document.documentElement.className = document.documentElement.className.replace(/\bincapable\b/, 'capable');